Former Trump Plaza Employees, Guests Reflect On Atlantic City Landmark's Heyday Ahead Of Implosion

 The old casino welcomed celebrities and gamblers alike.
 But after 30 years, it shut down.
 Eyewitness News was there when its doors closed for good back in 2014.

-At the time, Tump’s stake in the property diminished to just 10%.
+At the time, Trump’s stake in the property diminished to just 10%.

 “From what I know, they just used his name for marketing,” Jones said.
 “A lot of people are happy to see it come down because they dislike him, which, that’s fine, you can dislike him all you want.
 But to me, it has nothing to do with him.”